The Top 100 Foods High In Polyphenols

 For one thing, dried basil contains significant amounts of polyphenols, and an especially high phenolic acid content (33).

-Long celebrated as a medical herb in India, randomized studies show that basil may help to normalize blood glucose, blood pressure, and cholesterol profiles (34).
+Long celebrated as a medical herb in India, randomized studies suggest that basil may help to normalize blood glucose, blood pressure, and cholesterol profiles (34).

 A Serving of Curry Powder on a White Surface.

-First of all, curry powder isn’t really a single ingredient.
+First of all, curry powder isn’t a singular ingredient.

-In fact, it is a blend of herbs and spices which all contain beneficial compounds.
+In fact, it is a blend of herbs and spices, each offering beneficial compounds.

 Curry powder tends to contain ingredients such as coriander, cumin, ginger, cinnamon, turmeric, cardamom, and black pepper.